d2l-ai/d2l-en/chapter_linear-regression/weight-decay.md

 the weight decay hyperparameter directly through `weight_decay` when instantiating our optimizer.
-By default, PyTorch decays both weights and biases simultaneously.
+By default, PyTorch decays both weights and biases simultaneously, but we can configure the optimizer to handle different parameters according to different policies.
-Here, we only set `weight_decay` for the weight, so the bias parameter $b$ will not decay.
+Here, we only set `weight_decay` for the weights (the `net.weight` parameters), hence the bias (the `net.bias` parameter) will not decay.
 :end_tab:

 :begin_tab:`tensorflow`